Burning Regulations

 Back yard burning within the Sechelt Indian Government District: Back yard burning is the open burning of waste material and garden refuse.
 Back yard IS permitted by the SIGD from October 15th to April 15th annually.
 The fire safety aspect of back yard burning is regulated by the Sechelt Fire Department.
 The smoke release and or nuisance portion of this bylaw may be enforced by the local bylaw officer, SIGD Superintendent of Public Works, or the RCMP.

-Outdoor wood burning appliances: Permitted
+Wood burning appliances: Permitted

 Fireworks: NOT Permitted